0x00000042/wa-gun-law-summary/legislative-session-kickoff-faq.md

 The legislature maintains a [summary](http://leg.wa.gov/legislature/Pages/Bill2Law.aspx) and a [detailed overview](http://leg.wa.gov/legislature/Pages/Overview.aspx) of the process, but at its most basic form a bill becomes a law when it is passed by a simple majority in each chamber of the legislature and then signed by the governor.
 If the governor vetoes, the legislature can override that by passing the bill with a two-thirds majority in each chamber.

-At a more detailed level.
-A bill usually follows these steps, though it can fall out or be rejected at any step along the way and may sometimes skip some steps.
+At a more detailed level, a bill usually follows these steps, though it can fall out or be rejected at any step along the way and may sometimes skip some steps.
 Most of these steps are not required by law, only by agreed upon convention within the legislature:

 1. Introduced by the primary sponsor and read for the first time to the chamber in which its introduced
 2. Assigned to a committee in that chamber